 Option 1: Partial de-interlining with G extension

-Under Option 1, the G extends to Forest Hills to replace the R. The F and M switch alignments west of 36th Street station, with the F running via 53rd Street and the M running via 63rd Street; this swap removes a conflict with the E. As an optional enhancement, the G/M can extend to Jamaica – 179th Street, allowing the F to run express east of Forest Hills.
+Under Option 1, the G receives full-length trains and extends to Forest Hills to replace the R. The F and M switch alignments west of 36th Street station, with the F running via 53rd Street and the M running via 63rd Street; this swap removes conflicts with the E. As an optional enhancement, the G and/or M can extend to Jamaica – 179th Street, allowing the F to run express east of Forest Hills.
 To preserve connectivity to Broadway under all de-interlining options:

 Full De-Interlining Options